lkcair/yfinance-ai/README.md

 - **Clawhub CLI**: Add as Skill with clawhub command:
     ```bash
-  # To install with npx
+  # To install with npm
   npx clawhub@latest install stocks

   # To install with pnpm: